Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Renormalization group equation.

 Similarly to the isotropic case Eq. (\ref{eq:RG2FinAppL}) this equation has a stable fixed point at $c_{x}^{*}c_{y}^{*} < c_{loc}^2$.
-In the infinite size limit the steady state solution for conductance at that point can be approximated by
+In the infinite-size limit the steady state solution for conductance at that point can be approximated by

-Conductance approaches infinity in the infinite size limit for $c_{x}^{*}c_{y}^{*} \geq c_{loc}^2$.
-Consequently the transition to the superdiffusive regime is defined as
+Conductance approaches infinity in the infinite-size limit for $c_{x}^{*}c_{y}^{*} \geq c_{loc}^2$.
+Consequently, the transition to the superdiffusive regime is defined as

-This criterion is quoted within the main text where it is used to construct the phase diagram for the system with hopping defined by the the dipole-dipole interaction.
+According to Eq. (\ref{eq:RG2FinAppL2}) conductance diverges logarithmically for $L \rightarrow \infty$ under the condition $c_{*} > c_{loc}$ (the {\it fast} phase), while it remains finite otherwise (the {\it slow} phase).
+Setting $c_{*}=c_{loc}$ one can find critical disorder separating phases.

+For the dipole-dipole interaction the isotropic regime is realized only for the band center $E=0$, where the critical disorder is given by $W_{c}=\pi/\sqrt{(1+\sqrt{5})/2}\approx 2.47$.
+With decreasing disorder the {\it fast} phase emerges first at that energy.
+For the anisotropic regime realized at $E \neq 0$ the transition emerges at $c^{*}_{x}c^{*}_{y}=c_{loc}^2$, Eq. (\ref{eq:AnisTrans}).
+Using the analytical results, Eq. (\ref{eq:DrudeDipDip1}), for the logarithmic growing rates $c^{*}_{x}$ and $c^{*}_{y}$ we determine the phase diagram depicted in Fig. \ref{fig:LorPhD1}, where solid lines indicate analytical predictions for the boundary between {\it slow} and {\it fast} phases determined using Eq. (\ref{eq:AnisTrans}).